What is laronidase?

 Aldurazyme side effects

-Get emergency medical help if you have signs of an allergic reaction to Aldurazyme: hives; wheezing, difficult breathing; slow heartbeats; feeling like you might pass out; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to Aldurazyme: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 An allergic reaction may occur during or shortly after infusion of this medicine (up to 3 hours later).
 Tell your caregivers or get emergency medical help right away if you have any signs of a severe allergic reaction, such as: